charan00000/HistoreXFinal/README.md

 # HistoreX
 AI ATL Project Charan Krish Aarush Sid

-Be sure to follow these steps: https://ai.google.dev/gemini-api/docs/imagen?authuser=1 Also pip install google-cloud-texttospeech
+Be sure to follow all of these steps: https://ai.google.dev/gemini-api/docs/imagen?authuser=1 Also pip install google-cloud-texttospeech